 She removed the lid, unfurled the tissue paper.
 From the moment I had them on, I knew there was no turning back.
 I looked in the mirror and suddenly felt like a cooler, more confident version of myself.

 I began fantasizing about all the outfits I could wear them with (Skirts!
 Dresses!
 Jeans!) and the occasions I could wear them to (Work!
 Parties!
 Even funerals!)
 In less than three minutes, I had signed the credit card receipt and was prancing down Mercer Street in my new 5050s.

-This year, the boot will celebrate its 25th anniversary—a pretty remarkable feat when you consider the rising popularity of fast fashion, and the speed at which trends tend to come and go.
+A few years ago, the boot celebrated its 25th anniversary—a pretty remarkable feat when you consider the rising popularity of fast fashion, and the speed at which trends tend to come and go.
 To celebrate the occasion, the brand released a new campaign starring perennial cool girl Kate Moss, a woman who (like the boots) remains as relevant today as she was 25 years ago.

 This article originally appeared in Town & Country.